onehashai/onehash-connect/help/view-and-browse-images.md

 # View and browse images

-When someone pastes or attaches an image to a message, Zulip shows a small preview.
+When someone pastes or attaches an image to a message, OneHash Connect shows a small preview.
 Click on the image preview to open the **image viewer**.

 In the image viewer, you can: